Shark IZ682H Vertex Pro Review

 These enhancements did the trick, as the Shark Vertex is one of the best cordless stick vacuums I’ve reviewed for cleaning long hair strands.

-But it’s not perfect, so this model aims to address some issues like the short-range and old-tech switch that requires consumers to pull a lever to access the max setting.
+However, it’s not perfect, so this model aims to address some issues, such as the short-range and outdated switch that requires consumers to pull a lever to access the maximum setting.

-First, let’s go through the features of the Vertex Pro IZ682H.
+First, let’s review the key features of the Vertex Pro IZ682H.

 New Handle Interface